 By the numbers, the Haste reflects its creator's influence.
 The 73-degree seat tube angle is conservative, while its 65.5-degree head tube angle, 17.4-inch chainstays, and generous reach mirror current trends.
 Although there is much emphasis upon personalizing the Haste's components, size-specific changes in the chainstay length and seat tube angles are missing from the geometry chart.
 In defense of Eminent, almost all high-end bike brands ignore those important details, but it seems like an opportunity missed to further personalize the chassis.

 Other construction notables include full-complement Enduro ball bearings at key suspension pivots, with Igus plain bearings where angular rotation is minimal.
 There are guide-tubes to simplify the internal cable routing, provisions for one or two-by drivetrains, and a press-fit type bottom bracket.
 The frame has plenty of clearance between the rear stays for wider tires and, like most modern mountain bikes, the Haste has Boost axle spacing.
 Eminent plans to offer the Haste in five sizes (molds are expensive, so they are rolling out the most popular sizes first) which are designated by their effective seat tube lengths, rather than "small, medium, large, etc." Three color options will be available: red, blue, and natural carbon black.
+First impressions

 I rode the Haste in a familiar zone that included steep, loose climbs and a variety of fast-paced singletrack trails.
 The descents were technical enough to get a feel of the bike's potential, but nothing that would challenge a DH bike.
 There were enough rocks to wake up the suspension and the dry soil provided ample opportunities to pay attention to the bike's cornering potential.
 Harold Preston, a familiar face in PB reviews, also put some time on the Haste to contribute his input.
 Both of us were in agreement that the bike's rear end felt smooth and in control through the entire performance envelope - up, down, around corners, and under braking.
 Its weight was average for enduro-class carbon bikes (I'd estimate it was just shy of 30 pounds) and like most good all-mountain designs, it responds best when its rider is centered between the wheels.